The United States has several different types of visas that allow for non-Americans to live and work in the US.

 If your prospective employer is hesitant in sponsoring you for an employment visa, mention the E-3 as a beneficial option that is uniquely available to employ an Australian Citizen in the United States, and avoids many of the difficulties and complexities associated with the H-1B.

 In these circumstances, consider contacting us to consult with your prospective employer and explaining the process and advantages of an E-3 when hiring an Australian to work for their US business.

 How do I get a work visa for the United States from Australia?

-The first step in obtaining a work visa is to apply for jobs in the United States and receive a job offer from an employer in the US.
-All US work visas will require a US employer to sponsor you for your visa, so the first hurdle is to find a job with a US employer that they will be willing to sponsor your employment in the US.
+The initial step in obtaining a US work visa is to apply for a job in the United States, and receive a job offer from an employer located in the US.
+US work visas require the US employer to sponsor the applicant, so the first step is to come to a general agreement with a US employer that they will be willing to sponsor your employment in the US.

 Most Australians who work in the United States are on E-3 visas.
-The E-3 Australian Specialty Occupation visa is only available for Australian citizens and must be for a position that the US Department of Labor determines is a role that would typically require a bachelor’s degree or the equivalent in work experience.
+The E-3 Australian Specialty Occupation visa is only available for Australian citizens and must be for a position that the US Department of Labor determines is a role that would typically require a four year bachelor’s degree - or - the equivalent of twelve years work experience.

 Most other work visas such as H-1B visas or L-1 visas are applied for first through the US Citizenship and Immigration Service (USCIS).
 With many employment visa petitions, the application may take several months to be reviewed by the USCIS.